-The outputs and targets associated with the allowances will be agreed ahead of the final determination.
-UR expects the TSOs and GMO NI to report against these commitments on an ongoing basis, through the RIGs.
+The outputs and targets associated with the allowances have been agreed and noted in this report following engagement with the TSOs and external experts to determine allowances that will enable the TSOs to provide a cost effective service.
+UR expects the TSOs and GMO NI to report against these commitments through the annual RIGs submission.
 We are considering adding some additional areas for review as a result of GT22, for example:

 - a) Asset Management Systems: We would like to see quantification of the benefits of this investment by the TSOs.
-We will wish to see how they will track activity through to cost efficiencies from reduced response maintenance. - b) Stakeholder Engagement: We wish to track the TSOs' stakeholder engagement plans and outcomes.
-We wish to see how stakeholder engagement is shaping a whole-system approach and delivering customer benefits. - c) Joint Working: We will ask the TSOs to report on joint working initiatives including tracking benefits, financial and non-financial. - d) Business Carbon Footprint: We wish to track what the TSOs are doing to reduce their own carbon footprint.
+We will wish to see how they will track activity through to cost efficiencies from reduced response maintenance. - b) Stakeholder Engagement: Following feedback from CCNI we wish to endorse their guidance to track the TSOs' stakeholder engagement plans and outcomes.
+We wish to see how stakeholder engagement is shaping a whole-system approach and delivering customer benefits.
+The tracking of stakeholder engagement should be integrated into the business plan assessment process for GT27 to ensure the quality and effectiveness of the TSOs' stakeholder engagement is a foundation of the business plan assessments. - c) Joint Working: We will ask the TSOs to report on joint working

+- initiatives including tracking benefits, financial and non-financial. - d) Business Carbon Footprint: We wish to track what the TSOs are doing to reduce their own carbon footprint.
 Further, we encourage the TSOs to work together to prepare an environmental action plan to demonstrate what they are doing, as organisations, to contribute to the drive to net zero carbon.